hadi-alnehlawi/Securrency/README.md

 ```
 * Build the docker image with a tag `parsejson`
 * Run the docker image and pass the two arguments url: `production` & `dev`
-* If the two arguemnts are NOT the same, it would sned an alter stdout `OK`.
+* If the two arguemnts are NOT the same, it would send an alter stdout `OK`.
 In other case, it would do nothing
 ### Testing ###
 There is an additional option to test this locally and manipulate with the json file.
 Two local json files `dev.html` & `prod.html` are the same of production & dev of horizon resepctively.
 We can use these file by running a demo httpsever and then change the content of prod or dev files to reflect the change and see the result.
 ```